 We arrived at Sanquitian jetty 三丘田码头 in around 15 maybe 20 minutes - no need for a seat which is limited.
 It is more interesting to stand at the sides, appreciate the view and enjoy the sea breeze as the ferry make its way across to Gulangyu.

-Welcome to beautiful 鼓浪屿 Gulangyu.
+Welcome to beautiful, historic 鼓浪屿 Gulangyu.

 After exiting Sanquitian jetty, the first building we saw was the former American Consulate.
 Today, the building houses artifacts from the former International Settlement here.

-Following China's defeat in the First Opium War in 1842, 13 countries, including USA, Great Britain, France, The Netherlands, Denmark, Japan etc enjoyed extraterritorial rights in Gulangyu.
+Following China's defeat in the First Opium War in 1842, 13 countries, including USA, Great Britain, France, The Netherlands, Denmark, Japan, etc enjoyed extraterritorial rights in Gulangyu.
 Gulangyu was chosen because of its mild subtropical climate and sandy beaches.
-They built consulates, churches, villas, schools etc. which still dot the lush greenery across the tiny island.
+They built consulates, churches, villas, schools, etc. which still dot the lush greenery across the tiny island.

 Gulangyu is thus like a museum of international architecture from the Victorian Era, which helped earned it the coveted UNESCO World Cultural Heritage Site status.